stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 **Don't apply online**.
 It won't work.
 I think I only got one response in the last *year* from the "fire and forget" mass application method, out of the dozens of companies I applied to, and it was months after I had already accepted an offer.
 I'm not sure why we were even talking at that point.
 Applying online and then twiddling your thumbs for a while is the strategy you use if you've exhausted all your other options with a company (or if you simply don't want to put in the extra effort).

-Like in product sales, the key to selling yourself isn't spamming your message, but rather lead generation.
+You're trying to sell yourself.
+And the key to sales isn't volume, but rather lead generation.
 The better the lead, the better the sale (of you).

 I literally got a referral at one of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) through cold emailing a current employee in one of the [HN jobs](http://hnhiring.me/) threads.